Scottish Rugby Union: North American initiatives

 On 28 March 2019, the SRU announced that it had taken a minority stake in Old Glory DC, a team set to begin play in Major League Rugby (MLR), the current top level of the sport in the United States and Canada, in 2020.
 As MLR operates on a "single-entity" business model similar to the two countries' Major League Soccer, with the league owning all teams and the team operators being league shareholders, this effectively meant that the SRU had taken a small stake in MLR itself.

 Personnel

-The current president is Ian Barr who succeeded Dee Bradbury on 15 August 2020.
-In August 2016 the board elected Colin Grassie to the position of Chairman, taking up the post in January 2017 for a three-year term.
+The current president is Keith Wallace, who succeeded Colin Rigby in 2024.
+John McGuigan was appointed chair in May 2023.
 The Chief Executive Officer is Mark Dodson.

 In May 2014, it was announced that Sheila Begbie had been appointed to the newly created post of Head of Women's Rugby, reporting directly to the Director of Rugby and she was due to commence this role in August 2014.